 The G2G Rail Trail is a scenic, multi-use trail that stretches over 127 kilometres from Guelph to Goderich, Ontario.
 Built on a former railway line, this trail offers a mix of rural landscapes and stunning countryside views.
 Perfect for hiking, cycling, or even a leisurely walk, the G2G Rail Trail provides a peaceful escape into nature while connecting you to southwestern Ontario’s rich history and communities.

 Changing Gears Adventures is your go-to for an epic day out on two wheels, and let me tell you, Vicky knows how to make cycling an adventure to remember.
-We rode with Vicky Rao from Changing Gears Adventures; she’s enthusiastic and excited about her area and loves showing it off.
-Our route took us from the Benmiller Inn and Spa to Goderich, just shy of 22 kilometres in a couple of hours.
+I rode with Vicky Rao from Changing Gears Adventures; she’s enthusiastic and excited about her area and loves showing it off.
+Our route took me from the Benmiller Inn and Spa to Goderich, just shy of 22 kilometres in a couple of hours.

 The ride from Benmiller to Goderich is nothing short of breathtaking, like out-of-shape riding up a hill breathtaking and stunning in its scenic beauty breathtaking.
 Vicky from Changing Gears Adventures makes sure you experience it in all its glory.
 This guided tour takes you through the scenic beauty of Huron County, with rolling hills, farms with cows watching you and the tranquil Maitland River accompanying you along the way.

 As you pedal toward the historic town of Goderich, known as the “Prettiest Town in Canada,” you’ll be treated to pretty views and charming stops that showcase the best of rural Ontario.
-Whether you’re a local or experiencing this rail trail for the first time, like Paul and I were, this ride is the perfect way to connect with nature and soak in the incredible landscapes of this region.
+Whether you’re a local or experiencing this rail trail for the first time, like I was, this ride is the perfect way to connect with nature and soak in the incredible landscapes of this region.

 Whether you’re new to the trail or a seasoned rider, Vicky has you covered with everything from top-notch bike rentals to guided tours that show off the best of Huron County.
 She is all about creating unforgettable experiences, whether you’re cruising the G2G Rail Trail, exploring hidden gems, or just soaking in the stunning scenery.
 If you’re looking to change gears and dive into some serious outdoor fun, this is the place to start!